arielj/rails-new-app/README.md

 - add more tools
 - support `rails new` flags configuration
 - research requirements
-- improve validations (check rails version, ruby version, if gems are compatible with rails, etc)
-- show the user the current Ruby version
 - support a `rails-new-app-defaults` file at the HOME dir to set default options if empty answers

 #### Ideas for other tools: